bermud/geohealth-social/analytics/readme.txt

 The Twitter layer contains tweets related to opioid use and recovery.
 Using the Python Twitter Tools API ([https://pypi.org/project/twitter/](https://pypi.org/project/twitter/)), tweets around opioid use were collected and stored in JSON files.
 (Note: This API appears to return only the first 15 results of a search.
 To scale up this project, it may be necessary to adopt a method like: [https://github.com/janezkranjc/twitter-tap](https://github.com/janezkranjc/twitter-tap))

 The Twitter API requires that the user have a twitter account and verified token.
 The tokens were stored in a Text file that was referred to in the python script.
+The [projectTest.py](https://github.com/bermud/geohealth-social/blob/master/analytics/projectTest.py) in the analytics folder contains the reference.

 ## First Set of Tweets
 We developed several sets of keywords for search queries.
+The [projectTest.py](https://github.com/bermud/geohealth-social/blob/master/analytics/projectTest.py) in the analytics folder is the script used to extract these tweets.

 ### Opioid use and behavior
 * need OR want OR needing OR wanting